hiveuprss/hiveRSS/README.md

 ### Posts by Category

-Get posts by category, you can get posts by new/hot/trending/promoted
+Get posts by category; you can get posts by new/hot/trending/promoted

 > `https://hiverss.com/new/<category>` OR `https://hiverss.com/created/<category>`
 > `https://hiverss.com/hot/<category>`